 Our positions require volunteers to be 18.

-Once you submit your volunteer application, you’ll hear back from our Volunteer Coordinator to discuss how you can get involved and answer all your questions.
+Please visit https://www.boxerluv.org/volunteer/volunteer for more information.
+Once you complete your volunteer application, you’ll hear back from our Volunteer Coordinator to discuss how you can get involved and answer all your questions.

 In many cases, families give up their Boxers.
-Sometimes family situations change (births, deaths, moves, financial trouble), and people get nervous or upset.
-They may think they have to give up all commitments to get through the rough times.
+Sometimes family situations change (births, deaths, moves, financial trouble), and families may think they have to give up all commitments to get through the rough times.
 Unfortunately that sometimes includes the family pet.

 Sometimes Boxers lose their homes simply because not enough thought was given to the level of commitment and training it takes to own a dog, especially a puppy or very young dog